 Access to indemnity for tooth whitening is included in our standard subscription rates for dentists, dental hygienists and dental therapists.
 Hygienists and therapists should let us know if you intend to carry out whitening treatments by calling our membership team.

 Download our advice here or read or quick guide to tooth whitening.

-This guidance was correct at publication 12/05/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/05/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.